 --bootstrap option to provide

-the location of the InnoDB cluster metadata.
-You pass the URI
+the InnoDB cluster and their role in the cluster.
+You pass the

 InnoDB cluster metadata from.
 For example:

 You are prompted for the instance password and encryption key for

 MySQL Router to use.
 This encryption key is used to encrypt the

 instance password used by MySQL Router to connect to the cluster.
 The

 ports you can use to connect to the InnoDB cluster are also